heidiwu3388/Let-s-Go-DIY/README.md

 # Project Description
- Our project is to create an application for anyone who wants to learn DIY projects.
+ Our project is to create an application for anyone who wants to learn DIY projects, find hotspots for art, and save their favorite art projects.
 The main feature of  our application is to present the "Project of the Day".
-The user can get project ideas from different categories.
-In addition, the user can save their favorite projects.Our live page can be seen in the <a href="#Table of Contents">Table of Contents</a> section.
+The user can get project "how to" videosfrom different categories.
+In addition, the user can save their favorite projects to their favorites.Our live page can be seen in the <a href="#Table of Contents">Table of Contents</a> section.
 You can <a href=https://github.com/hannybear88/Project-1-Project-DIY/>Click here</a>  to see our code for this project.

 # Table of Contents
 <nav>